RHIT-CSSE/csse332/labs/lab01/index.md

 bytes.
 Since every block contains its own metadata, this helps us make sure that each block is always aligned to `ALIGNMENT` bytes.

-Note that each bloc metadata contains two pointers, `prev` and `next`.
+Note that each block's metadata contains two pointers, `prev` and `next`.
 This indicates that the blocks are maintained in a simple [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list).
 For simplicity, we assume that the blocks are sorted by increasing memory order.
 In other words,